 Lake Harriet United Methodist Church

-Please review the available slots below and click on the button to sign up.
-The Zoom link will be emailed to you prior to the event.
+Please review the slots below and click on the button to sign up.
+You will be emailed the Zoom link to participate.
 Thank you!